LockManipulator/T-Dongle-Ducky/README.md

 # T-Dongle-Ducky
-LilyGo T-Dongle-S3 turned into a Rubber Ducky with wifi; controllable through a web server
+LilyGo T-Dongle-S3 turned into a Rubber Ducky with wifi, controllable through a web server

 ![alt text](https://i.imgur.com/A33v6q3.png)